-Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable developmen nt Filling and excavation - General PO1 All filling and excavation work does not create a detrimental impact on the slope stability, erosion potential or visual amenity of the site or the surrounding area.
+Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Filling and excavation - General Filling and excavation - General All filling and excavation work does not create a detrimental impact on the slope stability, erosion potential or visual amenity of the site or the surrounding area.
 AO1.1 The height of cut and/or fill, whether retained or not, does not exceed 2 metres in height. and Cuts in excess of those stated in A1.1 above are separated by benches/ terraces with a minimum width of 1.2 metres that incorporate drainage provisions and screen planting.
 AO1.2 Cuts are supported by batters, retaining or rock walls and associated benches/terraces are capable of supporting mature vegetation.
 AO1.3 Cuts are screened from view by the siting of the building/structure, wherever possible.
 Complies.
 Only minor excavation and filling is required to construct the building pads and pools.
 No cut and batters created.

-AO1.4 Topsoil from the site is retained from cuttings and reused on benches/terraces.
+reused on benches/terraces.
 AO1.5 No crest of any cut or toe of any fill, or any part of any retaining wall or structure is closer than 600mm to any boundary of the property, unless the prior written approval of the adjoining landowner has been obtained.
 AO1.6 Non-retained cut and/or fill on slopes are stabilised and protected against scour and erosion by suitable measures, such as grassing, landscaping or other protective/aesthetic measures.
-Visual Impact and Site Stability PO2 Filling and excavation are carried out in such a manner that the visual/scenic amenity of the area and the privacy and stability of adjoining properties is not compromised.
+AO2.1 The extent of filling and excavation does not exceed 40% of the site area, or 500m2 whichever Complies.
+The site is generally level.
+Minor works only are required to prepare the site for Building Works. is the lesser, except that AO2.1 does not apply to reconfiguration of 5 lots or more.
+AO2.2 Filling and excavation does not occur within 2 metres of the site boundary.
+AO1.5 No crest of any cut or toe of any fill, or any part of any retaining wall or structure is closer than 600mm to any boundary of the property, unless the prior written approval of the adjoining landowner has been obtained.
+AO1.6 Non-retained cut and/or fill on slopes are stabilised and protected against scour and erosion by suitable measures, such as grassing, landscaping or other protective/aesthetic measures.
 AO2.1 The extent of filling and excavation does not exceed 40% of the site area, or 500m2 whichever is the lesser, except that AO2.1 does not apply to reconfiguration of 5 lots or more.
-Complies.
-The site is level.
-Minor works only required to prepare the site for Building Works.
-Flooding and drainage AO2.2 Filling and excavation does not occur within 2 metres of the site boundary.
+AO2.2 Filling and excavation does not occur within 2